open-edge-insights/open-edge-insights.github.io/docs/3.0/_sources/IEdgeInsights/EdgeVideoAnalyticsMicroservice/eii/README.rst.txt

 .. note::

-   The pre-built container image for Edge Video Analytics Microservice (https://hub.docker.com/r/intel/edge_video_analytics_microservice) gets downloaded when one runs the docker-compose up -d if the image is not already present on the host system.
+   The prebuilt container image for the `Edge Video Analytics Microservice <https://hub.docker.com/r/intel/edge_video_analytics_microservice>`_ gets downloaded when you run the ``docker-compose up -d`` command, if the image is not already present on the host system.

 Configuration
 -------------

-Please see the `edge-video-analytics-microservice/eii/config.json <https://github.com/open-edge-insights/edge-video-analytics-microservice/blob/master/eii/config.json>`_ file for the configuration of the
-Edge Video Analytics Microservice.
-The default configuration will start the object_detection demo for EII.
+See the `edge-video-analytics-microservice/eii/config.json <https://github.com/open-edge-insights/edge-video-analytics-microservice/blob/master/eii/config.json>`_ file for the configuration of EVAM.
+The default configuration will start the object_detection demo for OEI.

-The config file is divided in two sections listed below:
+The config file is divided into two sections as follows:

-Config
+Config section
-^^^^^^
+^^^^^^^^^^^^^^

-The table below describes each of the attributes currently supported in config section.
+The following table describes the attributes that are supported in the ``config`` section.

 .. list-table::
    :header-rows: 1